vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <img src="../ideas/images/lux_sensor.jpg" alt="Light intensity / lux sensor" height="150px" style="margin-left:15px;float:right"/></a>

 A light intensity sensor (lux sensor) measures the amount of light brightness.\
-Usefull to enable the lights when it become dark outside.
+Usefull to enable the lights when it becomes dark outside.

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_DdVtS4P" target="_blank">Zigbee lux sensor - Aqara (AliExpress)</a>
 <a href="https://www.zigbee2mqtt.io/devices/GZCGQ01LM.html" target="_blank" title="GZCGQ01LM">{{imgZ2M}}GZCGQ01LM</a>
+Very reliable, very long battery life, quick response on small light changes, more expensive.

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_DlwYz45" target="_blank">Zigbee lux sensor (cheaper) - Moes (AliExpress)</a>
 <a href="https://www.zigbee2mqtt.io/devices/TS0222_light.html" target="_blank" title="TS0222_light">{{imgZ2M}}TS0222_light</a>

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_DC8WRhJ" target="_blank">Zigbee lux sensor (cheaper) - Tuya (AliExpress)</a>
-<a href="https://www.zigbee2mqtt.io/devices/TS0222.html" target="_blank" title="TS0222">{{imgZ2M}}TS0222/a>
+<a href="https://www.zigbee2mqtt.io/devices/TS0222.html" target="_blank" title="TS0222">{{imgZ2M}}TS0222</a>

 ---

 ### Leak sensor

+Each leak sensor has two metal contacts, when these contacts get in contact with water, the current flows from one contact to the other, then you have a closed circuit.
+The sensor sends a signal "water detected"!
+Water conducts the current and air doesn't.

 <a href="https://s.click.aliexpress.com/e/_Ez89iiN " target="_blank">
 <img src="images_zigbee/aqara_leak_sensor.webp" alt="Aqara leak sensor" height="150px" style="margin-left:15px;float:right"/></a>

-The Aqara leak sensor has two metal screw contacts on the back of the sensor that measures if there is water, then the two contacts have a closed circuit because water conducts.
+The Aqara leak sensor has two metal screw contacts on the back of the sensor that measures if there is water.
+This sensor is completely water-resistant.
+It has a small size and the battery lasts very long.
+That makes this sensor a more expensive but very reliable one.

-This sensor can also be used with other boolean sensors, like the [chair occupancy sensor](/zigbee/zigbee_chair_occupancy_sensor).
+It can also be used to create other boolean sensors, like the [chair occupancy sensor](/zigbee/zigbee_chair_occupancy_sensor).

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_Ez89iiN " target="_blank">Aqara leak sensor (AliExpress)</a>